In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 To put it simply, TestNG annotations are lines of code that are inserted in the program/ business logic to control how the methods below are to be run.

-Below, I have shared the set up used for my project.
+In the article below, I have shared the set up used for my project.
 This does not necessarily have to be followed for your project.

 The annotations differ depending on your project requirements.
 However, the flow of execution will be the same.